Installing Puppet Enterprise overview

 You install the Puppet agent on all the nodes you wish to manage with PE.
 Refer to the agent installation instructions

 Before you begin, choose an installation method.
-We’ve provided a few paths to choose from.
+We’ve provided a few paths to choose from, and provided links to the corresponding installation instructions.

 See the system requirements for any hardware-related specifications.